delsinm/fleetdm-kandji/README.md

 ## The script

 There is one active script: `drift_check.py`.
 A real-time webhook handler (`fleet_remediation.py`) also exists in the `archive/` folder.
-It is complete and production-ready but not currently deployed — see `archive/README.md` for context on when to revisit it.
+It is complete and but not currently deployed — see `archive/README.md` for context on when to revisit it.

 ### `drift_check.py` — Scheduled compliance sweep